 Based on history, the development of next-generation, high-energy storage solutions is realistically expected to take significant time; it will take even longer to simultaneously achieve optimal performance and lowest cost.
 Therefore, this program intends to maximize the number of potential solutions to be explored initially.
 The PROPEL-1K Program will consist of two separate phases.
 Details of Phases 1 and 2 are provided below.
 Full Application materials (including detailed budgets and task descriptions - see Technical Volume template) should focus primarily on PROPEL-1K Phase 1; however, the program is structured so that Phase 1 teams may be selected to continue to Phase 2.
 Applicants should provide a brief overview of their Phase 2 approach, schedule, and anticipated budget.
+As presented in the following, the deliverables for Phase 1 are intrinsically linked to the deliverables that will be required in Phase 2.
+Phase 1 efforts are expected to be leveraged to ensure that Phase 2, if awarded, has the best foundation for success.

-PROPEL-1K Phase 1 (SBIR/STTR Phase I and portion of SBIR/STTR Phase II) - the maximum Period of Performance (POP) for Phase 1 is 18 months.
+PROPEL-1K Phase 1 - the maximum Period of Performance (POP) for Phase 1 is 18 months.